binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 * [Canary Tools](https://canary.tools/)

 ## 1. SSM Asset Identification
 Take the results from the higher level Asset Identification section of the 30,000' View chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).
-Remove any that are not applicable and add ones that are newly discovered.
+Remove any that are not applicable and add those that are newly discovered.

 Here are some possibilities to get you started: